jesnamathews/jesnamathews.github.io/_posts/2020-10-13-Recruitment-best-practices.md

 <li>Project positive image of the company. </li></ul>

 ## **Use the benefits the firm offers to your advantage in recruiting employees**
 Everything other than pay package ranging from reimbursement for continuing education to vacation discounts, PTO,401k, health benefits which includes HSAs, FSAs & HRAs and free snacks/meals can help attract top talent and sway them your way when making a job decision.
-Organizations can take the help of a <span style="color:blue;">Professional Employer organization(PEO)></span>which can help with the benefits
+Organizations can take the help of a <i><span style="color:blue;">Professional Employer organization(PEO)</span></i>which can help with the benefits

 ## **Hire the Person best fit for the role you can Find**
 It is best to use the approach mentioned here for finding the smartest person you can find. *“Hire for strengths; don’t expect to develop weak areas of performance, habits, and talents.
 Build on what is great about your new employee in the first place.”*